The faculty at Morristown Medical Center's Geriatric Fellowship includes:

 Chief, Morristown Medical Center Geriatrics

 Dr. Sheppell is board-certified in internal medicine and geriatrics, and has been in practice for more than 30 years.
 He completed his training in internal medicine at University Hospital (University of Medicine and Dentistry) in Newark, NJ and served as chief resident at the East Orange VA hospital.
 He has a keen interest in medical education and the delivery of care in the post-acute care arena with a model of care delivery through physician extenders.

 Jessica Petilla, MD

-Dr. Petilla is board certified in internal medicine and geriatric medicine, and specializes in geriatric syndromes and chronic illness management and disease prevention in older adults.
+Dr. Petilla is board certified in internal medicine and geriatric medicine by the American Board of Internal Medicine, and specializes in geriatric syndromes and chronic illness management and disease prevention in older adults.
 She completed her geriatric medicine fellowship at Hackensack University Medical Center and most recently served as associate chief of the Division of Geriatrics and Palliative Medicine at Mount Sinai Saint Luke’s and Mount Sinai Roosevelt Hospitals in New York City.
 Dr. Petilla also served as the medical director of the Department of Medicine Faculty Practice at these hospitals.
 Prior to these roles, she was the medical director for St. Luke’s Medical Group, fellowship director of the Debare Geriatrics Training Program and director for community-based geriatrics programs, which included community linkages and the hospital’s home visit program.
 Dr. Petilla is responsible for supervising fellows in the continuity clinic and inpatient experience.
 She will also mentor fellows in scholarly activities and be actively engaged in the didactic teaching/core curriculum experience.